-Supervisory approachThe Prudential Regulation Authority (PRA) is responsible for the prudential regulation of banks, building societies, credit unions, insurers and major investment firms.
-It aims through its supervision to develop a rounded, robust and comprehensive view of these firms, to judge whether they are being run in a safe and sound manner, and whether insurers are protecting policyholders appropriately.
+We are responsible for the prudential regulation of banks, building societies, credit unions, insurers and major investment firms.
+We aim through our supervision to develop a rounded, robust and comprehensive view of these firms, to judge whether they are being run in a safe and sound manner, and whether insurers are protecting policyholders appropriately.

 Regulating smaller firms

 We take a different approach to supervising the smaller firms that we regulate, due to their limited potential to cause harm to the financial system.

 Credit unions, small overseas banks, small overseas insurers and mutual insurers are our lowest category of potential impact.
 At an individual level, these firms have little capacity to cause significant harm to the stability of the financial system.
 They could, however, generate some disruption to the financial system at an aggregate level, in the event of problems across a whole sector.

 Additionally, our objectives require us to promote the safety and soundness of all the firms it supervises, and to contribute to securing an appropriate degree of protection for all policyholders.
 This motivates a baseline level of supervisory monitoring for these firms.

 Our supervisory approach for smaller firms includes:

 - supervising firms on a portfolio basis using automated tools to analyse your regulatory returns